wsoral/advanced_stats/homeworks/homework2.md

 *Hint 1*: You can always consult Andy Field book if you get stuck and don't know how to perform some of the analyses.

-*Hint 2*: Open any good APA journal, like Journal of Personality and Social Psychology or Journal of Experimental Social Psychology, and try to understand the way the empirical part of the reports is written (how results of similar experimental study are reported).
+*Hint 2*: Open any good APA journal, like Journal of Personality and Social Psychology or Journal of Experimental Social Psychology, and try to understand the way the empirical part of articles in such journal is written (how results of similar experimental study are reported).